mxbranch/rot13/README.md

 # rot13

 A simple command line utility which performs rot13 encryption.
-Project intended for learning the go toolkit/standards.

-## WIP
+## Description

 This utility can perform rot13 encoding on ascii text while passing through whitespace and punctuation.
 It has the following optional flags: